Ax-Schanuel and strong minimality for the $j$-function: Introduction

-Understanding the nature of strongly minimal sets in a structure (or theory) is one of the central problems in geometric model theory.
-It is well known that strongly minimal sets in differentially closed fields satisfy Zilber's trichotomy, that is, such a set must be either geometrically trivial or non-orthogonal to a Manin kernel\footnote{More precisely, it is non-orthogonal to the Manin kernel $A^\#$ of a simple abelian variety $A$ of $C$-trace zero.} (this is the locally modular non-trivial case) or non-orthogonal to the field of constants (\cite{Hru-Sok}).
-Hrushovski also proved that order $1$ strongly minimal sets are either non-orthogonal to the constants or are trivial and $\aleph_0$-categorical \cite{Hru-Juan}.
-This (and the lack of counterexamples) led people to believe that every trivial strongly minimal set (of arbitrary order) must be $\aleph_0$-categorical.
-However, Freitag and Scanlon showed recently that it is not true by proving that the differential equation of the $j$-function is strongly minimal and trivial but not $\aleph_0$-categorical \cite{Freitag-Scanlon}.
-Their proof is based on Pila's Modular Ax-Lindemann-Weierstrass with Derivatives theorem \cite{Pila-modular}.
-Later the latter was generalised by Pila and Tsimerman to an Ax-Schanuel theorem for the $j$-function incorporating the derivatives of $j$ \cite{Pila-Tsim-Ax-j}.
-In \cite{Aslanyan-j} we showed that if a two-variable differential equation $E(x,y)$ satisfies an analogue of the Ax-Schanuel theorem for the $j$-function then the fibres of $E$ are strongly minimal and geometrically trivial, thus giving a new proof for the aforementioned theorem of Freitag and Scanlon (note that we actually use Ax-Lindemann-Weierstrass in our proof and not the full Ax-Schanuel).
+Further, understanding the structure of strongly minimal sets in a given theory is a central problem in geometric model theory.
+In $\DCF_0$ there is a nice classification of strongly minimal sets.
+Namely, they satisfy the Zilber trichotomy, that is, such a set must be either geometrically trivial or non-orthogonal to a Manin kernel\footnote{More precisely, it is non-orthogonal to the Manin kernel $A^\#$ of a simple abelian variety $A$ of $C$-trace zero.} (this is the locally modular non-trivial case) or non-orthogonal to the field of constants which corresponds to the non-locally modular case \cite{Hru-Sok}.
+Hrushovski \cite{Hru-Juan} also gave a full characterisation of strongly minimal sets of order $1$ proving that such a set is either non-orthogonal to the constants or it is trivial and $\aleph_0$-categorical.
+However, there is no general classification of trivial strongly minimal sets of higher order and therefore we do not fully understand the nature of those sets.
+From this point of view the set $J$ defined by the differential equation of $j$ is quite intriguing since it is the first example of a trivial strongly minimal set in $\DCF_0$ which is not $\aleph_0$-categorical.
+Before Freitag and Scanlon established those properties of $J$ in \cite{Freitag-Scanlon}, it was mainly believed that trivial strongly minimal sets in $\DCF_0$ must be $\aleph_0$-categorical.
+The reason for this speculation was Hrushovski's aforementioned theorem on order $1$ strongly minimal sets and the lack of counterexamples.

-After that Zilber asked me in a private communication if it is possible to use Ax-Schanuel for the $j$-function to classify strongly minimal sets in a ``$j$-reduct'' of a differentially closed field.
-More precisely, let $\mathcal{K}:=(K;+, \cdot, D)$ be a differentially closed field and $F(y,Dy,D^2y,D^3y)=0$ be the differential equation of the $j$-function (see Section \ref{jBackground}).
-Consider a two-variable equation $E_j(x,y)$ given by $F(y, \partial_x y, \partial^2_x y, \partial^3_x y)=0$ where $\partial_x = \frac{1}{Dx}\cdot D$.
-Then the problem is to classify strongly minimal sets in the reduct $\mathcal{K}_{E_j}:=(K;+, \cdot, E_j)$.
-It turns out that if we assume $E_j$ satisfies an Existential Closedness statement (\cite{Aslanyan-adequate-predim}), which essentially states that if for a system of equations in $\mathcal{K}_{E_j}$ having a solution does not contradict Ax-Schanuel then it does have a solution, then we can prove a dichotomy result for strongly minimal sets in $\mathcal{K}_{E_j}$.
+Thus, the classification of strongly minimal sets in $\DCF_0$ can be seen as another source of motivation for the work in this paper, where we show that these two problems (Ax-Schanuel type theorems and geometry of strongly minimal sets) are in fact closely related.